Frequently Asked Questions

 How do I create an account? +

-1. Open the sign-up screen (from the app’s welcome or login area).
+1. Open Create an account from the welcome or login area.

 3. Complete any verification steps shown on screen.